 Sitting in on a recent RSA seminar about volunteering I wondered whether my favourite theoretical approach could offer some insight…

-Overall, Perhaps there is something about the very idea that makes us feel it is inappropriate to be too analytical; cold rationality is inimical to the warm emotions that stir voluntary efforts.
+Overall, we lack strong conceptual frameworks for thinking about volunteering.
+Perhaps there is something about the very idea that makes us feel it is inappropriate to be too analytical; cold rationality is inimical to the warm emotions that stir voluntary efforts.
 The frameworks I have seen tend to be either binary continuums, for example ‘informal to formal’ or ‘occasional to intensive’, or simple classifications around criteria like the type of activity or type of beneficiary.

 But these frameworks aren’t subtle or dynamic enough to help explore some of the tensions that emerge in any extended conversation of volunteering.
-Which is why To recap in brief:
+Which is why the ‘three power’ theory (based on the work of Durkheim, Mary Douglas and the cultural theory school) might help To recap in brief:

 There are four foundational ways of analysing the social world and of pursuing change: three active ways - the hierarchical (think authority, state, strategy, bureaucracy), the solidaristic (think belonging, charity, culture), the individualistic (think competition, acquisitiveness, risk and innovation) - and one which by its nature is less active, the fatalistic (think resignation, stoicism, passivity, indifference).